Disclosure

 2. VPN Protocols You Don’t See Often

 • PPTP — provides very fast speeds and good cross-platform compatibility.
-That said, its security is extremely weak since its encryption can be cracked.
-Also, it’s very easy to block PPTP connections.
+But, its security is weak since its encryption can be cracked.
+Also, it’s easy to block PPTP connections.
 Most top VPNs like NordVPN and ExpressVPN have dropped support for PPTP.

 • SSTP — has good security and speeds, but is mainly available on Windows since it was developed by Microsoft.
-That said, there are ways to set up SSTP on macOS and Linux.
+There are ways to set up SSTP on macOS and Linux.

 • SoftEther — an open-source protocol that provides excellent security and speeds.
 Many VPNs don’t offer it because integrating it into their service is difficult.